ngi-nix/summer-of-nix/README.md

 ## Public talks

 This year's public talks will be live streamed on several platforms.
+A asterisk indicates the interactive platfroms, where we'll read the chat.
-  - [Owncast]
+  - [Owncast]*
-  - [NixOS YouTube channel]
+  - [NixOS YouTube channel]*
-  - [Twitch]
+  - [Twitch]*
   - [Twitter]
   - [LinkedIn]

 Here is [the playlist for last year's series].

 [NixOS YouTube channel]: https://www.youtube.com/@NixOS-Foundation
 [the playlist for last year's series]: https://youtube.com/playlist?list=PLt4-_lkyRrOMWyp5G-m_d1wtTcbBaOxZk